 Arrive at least 2-3 hours before your flight.
 I’d much rather have extra time at my gate for a coffee or snack instead of sweating about whether I’ll make my flight.

-Customs and security are never fun, your patience will most likely be tested here as there is always a person who didn’t empty their pockets before going through the x-ray machine or can’t find their boarding pass to show the agent.
-In Canada and the U.S., a Nexus card will expedite you through these lines.
+Customs and security lines are never fun, your patience will most likely be tested here as there is always a person who didn’t empty their pockets before going through the x-ray machine or can’t find their boarding pass to show the agent.
+A Nexus card will expedite you through these lines in Canadian and American airports (although you may still run into the above inexperienced travellers).

-Whether you are purchasing travel insurance or using coverage through work or credit card, read the fine print of the policy and understand what is covered (and not) should you be infected with COVID while abroad.
+With delays and cancellations now being the "new normal", having travel insurance is a must.
+Whether you are purchasing it through an insurance provider or using coverage through your employer or credit card, be sure to read the fine print of the policy and understand what is covered (and not).

 Bon voyage and happy cruising!